kyoheiotsuka/LDA/README.md

 # Latent Dirichlet Allocation (LDA)

 Implementation of Latent Dirichlet Allocation (LDA) using variational Bayesian inference is provided in this class.
-For details on LDA, please refer to the original paper Blei et al. (2003) and/or wikipedia.
+For details on LDA, please refer to the original paper [Blei et al. (2003)](https://www.cs.princeton.edu/~blei/papers/BleiNgJordan2003.pdf) and/or article on [wikipedia](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation).

 ## Sample Code